Of course, I’m pretty sure most of you will agree that the perfect date should not be the first day of classes. We will cram and I hate it.

 Teachers are always on the go when back-to-school is coming forth.
 Also, before the first day of classes, an effective and efficient teacher makes sure that the classroom is ready.

-When we talk about classroom readiness it should include classroom essentials.
 Certainly, the first day of classes should create a good impression.
 My students should realize that my classroom is an awesome learning environment; hence, I’ve got to be ready with everything.

 To make it through the year, I have rounded up all the classroom supplies I need right after the end of the school year.
 It is my intention to get ready even if the school year has just ended because I want to save money and I can still make certain adjustments to my supply list.